 Municipal water is defined as the water we use for domestic, household purposes or public services.
 This is typically the most ‘visible’ form of water: the water we use for drinking, cleaning, washing, and cooking.

-Municipal uses as a share of total water withdrawals across the world is shown in the chart below.
+Municipal uses as a share of total water withdrawals across the world is shown in the chart.
 The majority of countries use less than 30 percent of withdrawals for domestic purposes.